juev/awesome-stars/README.md

 - [commercialhaskell/stack-templates](https://github.com/commercialhaskell/stack-templates) – Project templates for stack new
 - [srid/neuron](https://github.com/srid/neuron) – Future-proof note-taking and publishing based on Zettelkasten (superseded by Emanote: https://github.com/srid/emanote)
 - [tfausak/witch](https://github.com/tfausak/witch) – :mage_woman: Convert values from one type into another.
-- [EmaApps/ema](https://github.com/EmaApps/ema) – Haskell static site generator that is change-aware; For current development, see https://github.com/srid/ema/pull/81
+- [EmaApps/ema](https://github.com/EmaApps/ema) – Haskell static site generator that is change-aware
 - [snoyberg/http-client](https://github.com/snoyberg/http-client) – An HTTP client engine, intended as a base layer for more user-friendly packages.
 - [carp-lang/Carp](https://github.com/carp-lang/Carp) – A statically typed lisp, without a GC, for real-time applications.
 - [jimburton/scrabble](https://github.com/jimburton/scrabble) – An extended tutorial/book on Haskell development.
 A library for playing Scrabble is developed as well as two clients, one of which is networked and allows for remote one or two-player games over the web.